Zain-PMZ/intern-task/README.md

 ---

 ## Deadline

-**You have 24 hours from the moment this task is sent to you.** Commit as you go so your progress is timestamped.

 We'd rather see how far you get *cleanly* than a rushed attempt at everything.
 If you run out of time, submit what you have and use the README to explain what's done, what isn't, and what you'd do next.